jmettraux/aachen/src/faa__reaction.md

-# Reaction Rolls And Parley
+# Reaction Rolls and Parley

 A reaction roll determines the reaction of another party upon meeting the player characters.